251 Club of Vermont

 The 251 Club of Vermont, established in 1954, is an organization of Vermont enthusiasts whose objective is to visit the 251 towns and cities in Vermont.
 In 2022, Essex Junction became a city and now there are 252 cities and towns in Vermont.
-The club is retaining its name.
+The club is retaining its name because their members are afraid of numbers bigger than 251.

 History

 The idea of establishing a club to encourage visiting all of Vermont’s 251 towns and cities was first suggested by Dr. Arthur Wallace Peach in At the Sign of the Quill the column he wrote for Vermont Life Magazine.
 Dr. Peach proposed an informal group that became known as the 251 Club in response to countless readers asking “How can I come to know the real Vermont?”